spacekat/portfolio/_posts/2014-12-16-targeting-behaviors.markdown

 <span>6.
 Identified ways to improve it and reuse the component, and also developed ongoing questions.</span>

-As we planned to adding more partners, I shared several options for how this selector could accomodate it.
+As this feature grows and more partners are added, I considered several options for how this selector could scale.

 <img src="{{ site.baseurl}}/images/behavior-targeting/possibility1.png" alt="possibility 1" width="800">
 <img src="{{ site.baseurl}}/images/behavior-targeting/possibility2.png" alt="possibility 2" width="800">
 <img src="{{ site.baseurl}}/images/behavior-targeting/possibility3.png" alt="possibility 3	" width="800">
 <img src="{{ site.baseurl}}/images/behavior-targeting/adding-more-partners.png" alt="adding more partners" width="800">

-* One of the things I want to address is how do we encourage adoption for advertisers that are unfamiliar with this type of data?
+On going design challenges: I want to encourage adoption for advertisers that are unfamiliar with this type of data.

-* My current project, installed app catgegory targeting, will use the same UI componet.
+Reusability: My current project, installed app catgegory targeting, will use this same tree selector component.
 Here are the mockups.

 <img src="{{ site.baseurl}}/images/behavior-targeting/app-cat-2.png" alt="app cat targeting" width="800">

 <img src="{{ site.baseurl}}/images/behavior-targeting/app-cat-3.png" alt="app cat targeting" width="800">

-I also want to improve the interactions and empty states.
+Fine tuning: I  want to improve the interactions and empty states.
+Here are some plans to do so.

 <img src="{{ site.baseurl}}/images/behavior-targeting/future-plans.jpg" alt="Future plans" width="800">